 Grant funds are intended to cover indirect transaction costs and may not be used directly for land or easement purchase price.
 Examples include:

-- Legal fees for option or purchase/sale or easement agreements, deeds, title review, etc.
+- Legal fees for option or purchase/sale or easement agreements, deed preparation/ review, title review, etc.

 - Baseline documentation, due diligence, Phase 1, title review and discovery costs[1]

-- Any other tangible due diligence item that leads to a successful transaction project
+- Other tangible due diligence item that leads to a successful transaction project

 - Land appraisals for fee title or easement acquisitions